MicrosoftDocs/dynamics365smb-docs/financials/marketing-integrate-dynamicscrm.md

 To check the progress of individual jobs in a full synchronization, drill down on the **Job Queue Entry Status**, **To Int.
 Table Job Status**, or **From Int.
 Table Job Status** field in the **CRM Full Synch.
 Review** window.

 From the **CRM Connection Setup** window, you can get details about full synchronization at any time.
-From here, you can also open the **Integration Table Mappings** window to see details about the records in Financials and in the Dynamics CRM solution that must be synchronized.
+From here, you can also open the **Integration Table Mappings** window to see details about the tables in Financials and in the Dynamics CRM solution that must be synchronized.

 ## See Also
 [Relationship Management](marketing-relationship-management.md)